jamesec/jamesec.github.io/o/libro_nuevo.md

 # Amo el olor a libro nuevo
 `Jul 12, 2025`

 Recently, I bought a paperback book from [Busca Libre](https://buscalibre.com/), and they also sent me a bookmark.
-It says, "Amo el olor a libro nuevo."
+It says, “Amo el olor a libro nuevo.”
 I went ahead and gathered many translations of this phrase using [DeepL](https://deepl.com/en/translator/) and [Google Translate](https://translate.google.com/).

 <figure>